 National School Backpack Awareness Day on September 18, strives to make sure students wear backpacks safely.
 Improper use can lead to back pain or injury, which can impact learning.
 On this day, teachers, students and parents come together to make sure families are aware of the risks — and that backpacks are being worn properly.
 It’s for the children.

-National School Backpack Awareness Day - History
+National School Backpack Awareness Day timeline

 The first National Backpack Awareness Day

 The American Occupational Therapy Association launched the country's first ever event dedicated to backpacks and safety.

 Lightweight nylon backpacks introduced

 This expanded the use of backpacks to students across the country.
 This is also the year JanSport, the world's largest backpack maker, went into business.

 It's mainly used as a tool for outdoor recreation — for hiking, fishing and camping trips.